 Puget Sound Security staff members receive enforcement authority for campus rules and regulations from the college.
 Security staff members work closely with the Tacoma Police Department.
-On-duty staff members carry radios which allow direct communication with City Emergency Services.
+On-duty staff members carry radios that allow direct communication with City Emergency Services.
 Tacoma Police provide police services on campus.
 They are summoned to provide assistance, make arrests, and investigate criminal matters as appropriate.
-Security staff members do not routinely arrest suspects without the assistance of Tacoma Police.
-Tacoma Police officers patrol the campus vicinity on a routine basis and maintain communication with on-duty Security staff.
+Under certain circumstances security staff members may detain suspects until the arrival of the Tacoma Police.
+Tacoma Police officers patrol the campus vicinity on a routine basis and maintain communication with the on-duty Security Services staff.

-Security Services and Residence Life staff are trained in the importance of accurate and prompt reporting of incidents, including criminal acts, accidents, fires, minor property damage, injuries, and illnesses.
+Security Services and Residence Life staff members are trained in the importance of accurate and prompt reporting of incidents, including criminal acts, accidents, fires, minor property damage, injuries, and major illnesses.
 Because Puget Sound has strong internal communications and campus housing is geographically concentrated, trained staff members generally become aware of significant incidents and encourage reporting to campus authorities.
-Security staff report crimes to local authorities when appropriate.
+Security staff members report crimes to local authorities when appropriate.

 Disseminating information and awareness is essential to effective emergency response and crime prevention.
-The college strives, without significant delay, to inform students, faculty, staff and the college community, about potentially dangerous situations, major incidents involving crimes against persons and property so they may take measures to avoid potential harm.
-Crime information is disseminated weekly via the campus newspaper and Safety Committee meetings by the director of Security.
-Emergency alert/warning information can be communicated to the campus immediately via an outdoor, wide-area broadcast loud speaker system and through "Security Alerts" sent via a campus mass emergency notification system (voice, text and email messages).
-On-duty Security staff (director and assistant director, and full-time campus safety officers) have the authority to initiate appropriate emergency response/s and notifications.
+The college strives to reasonably inform students, faculty, staff, and the college community about potentially dangerous situations, such as major incidents involving crimes against persons and property, so they may take measures to avoid potential harm.
+Crime information is disseminated weekly via the campus newspaper and Safety Committee meetings by the director of Security Services.
+Emergency alert/warning information can be communicated to the campus immediately via an outdoor, wide-area broadcast loud speaker system and through "Security Alerts" sent via a campus mass emergency notification system (voice, text and e-mail messages).
+On-duty Security staff members (director, assistant director, and full-time campus safety officers) have the authority to initiate appropriate emergency response and notifications.

-Campus emergency communication and notification systems (outdoor wide-area broadcast and voice/text/e-mail) are tested and practiced monthly by security staff.
+Campus emergency communication and notification systems (outdoor wide-area broadcast and voice/text/e-mail) are tested and practiced monthly by Security staff members.
 Each calendar year during the fall term the college schedules and practices a campus-wide emergency drill.
-Prior to the drill, the campus community is reminded about posted emergency response procedures.
+Prior to the drill, the campus community is reminded about emergency response procedures.

-Campus emergency response plans are posted at www.pugetsound.edu/emergency/.
+Campus emergency response plans are posted throughout campus and at www.pugetsound.edu/emergency/.
 The college has designated an Emergency Operations Center (EOC) and temporary shelters on campus.
 Table-top exercises are conducted annually and involve members of the Emergency Operations Center Management Group.
 College representatives conduct ongoing emergency planning with Pierce County Department of Emergency Management and the City of Tacoma (Police and Fire).

-Literature about personal safety and property protection is available at the Security office.
-Security Services can assist students with engraving personal property or an engraver is available for loan at the Security office.
+Literature about personal safety and property protection is available at the Security Services office.
+Security Services can assist students with engraving personal property or an engraver is available for loan at the Security Services office.
 Crime prevention information is posted on bulletin boards throughout campus and communicated in the weekly campus newspaper.
-Crime prevention information is also sent regularly to the campus community via campus email.
+Crime prevention information is also sent regularly to the campus community via campus e-mail.